-This itinerary is based on a road trip I went on in early June.
+This itinerary is based on a road trip I went on around the Westfjords peninsula in Iceland.
 I decided to focus on natural geothermal pools and hiking during the trip.

 Updated on December 23rd 2018.